 In 2015, Ankit bought a few hundred mattresses and sold them on Amazon as an experiment to understand the unit economics.
-He made a profit of Rs 60 lakh in this trial period.
+He made a profit of INR 60 lakh in this trial period.

 But he was not satisfied just selling mattresses online.
 He wanted to make superior quality mattresses with no adulteration, longevity, and construction that enables good sleep and luring for a nap.